varocketry/guitar-mastery-hub/public/lessons/lesson_003_fourth_fifth_chord_shapes_g_c.md

 ---

-## ðŸŽµ SONG APPLICATION: "Let It Be" by The Beatles
+## 🎵 SONG APPLICATION: "Let It Be" by The Beatles

 ### The Song That Uses All Five Shapes!